-Between these extremes is the "shallow-arched" hull, a catagory which describes most of our models.
-The exception is the Stillwater which has a somewhat "flattened bottom" and the Ami and Mon amie have shallow-arched hulls complimented with hardenend bilges.
+Between these extremes is the “shallow-arched” hull, a category which describes most of our models.
+The Chestnut-inspired designs, the Prospector and Saganaga, in particular, have fairly slack bilges, with the Pal bilge being slightly stiffer.
+This allows a greater amount of final stability and making them feel more stable at a higher water line, while loaded with gear.
+The Ami and Mon Amie have shallow-arched hulls complimented with harder bilges.
 The hardness of the bilge will depict how the canoe feels when it is rocked, either by leaning or when rocked by waves.
-A so called "hard" bilge, with a small radius to the bilge curve will stiffen up quickly, add to the feeling of initial stability.
+A so-called “hard” bilge, with a small radius to the bilge curve, will stiffen up quickly and add to the feeling of initial stability.

-If you are looking for high initial stability the Stillwater, the Ami, Mon amie and Pal are clear choices of our models.
-If you are looking for initial stabily that is well suited for rivers, I would suggest the Pal, Mon amie or the Ami.
-They all have a modest amount of rocker that makes them well suited to moving water (up to class 1 or 2 rapids).
+If you are looking for high initial stability the Mon Amie and Ami are clear choices of our models.
+If you are looking for initial stability that is well suited for rivers, I feel the Pal is unparalleled, though the Ami and the Mon amie both have an amount of rocker that makes them well suited to moving water (up to class 1 or 2 rapids).
 The Prospector would be a good choice if you want a canoe that can handle something beyond class 2 rapids.
-The Gardner Guide is also a fine river canoe that works well in flat water.
-Its large size allows it to carry much more gear than the Pal and its extra length makes it noticeably faster.
-The Saganaga is unequalled as a cruising canoe in lake or river - it is fast, seaworthy and a very pleasant canoe to paddle, especially when carrying a load.
-Mon amie offers a great compromise in inital stability/final stability, turning and tracking with a good amount of speed.
-It is also possibly the best of our canoes to be paddled either tandem or solo.
-The Pal is often used in combination as well.
-Though it does not track as well as Mon amie and is a bit slower, though does have the great combination of a shallow-arched hull and relaxed bilge that give it a very friendly feel.
-The Emily, perhaps, more than any of our designs embodies this magical feel of the shallow arch.
-There is a fluid feel to its gentle sway back and forth, though it feels very stable within those parameters and it seems to glide through the water in a seamless way.
-Its curved, almost voluptuous, sheer line seems to speak of its paddling qualities.
+The Saganaga is unequaled as a cruising canoe in lake or river – it is fast, seaworthy and a very pleasant canoe to paddle, especially when carrying a load.
+Mon Amie offers a great compromise in initial stability/final stability, turning and tracking with a good amount of speed.
+The Pal and the Ami are the best of our canoes to be paddled either tandem or solo, though the Mon amie works well for a longer canoe and the Prospector is perfect for those who know how to handle her.

 Please feel free to call and talk with me to help you decide which canoe will best fit your needs.